jcfreeman2/dbe/docs/schemaeditor.md

 Multiple views of the schema can be created by selecting the "+" button next to the view tabs.
 A tab can be renamed by selecting the 'Name View' button on the toolbar.
+Tbas can be closed by selecting the cross ont the top corner of the tab or with the shortcut Ctl-W.

+### Highlighting classes from the active schema file

+The classes contained in the current schema fie can be highlighted by selecting this option from the conrext menu.
+This can be useful to see at a glance which classes are in which file.
+Changing the active file from the File info tab will change which classes are highlighted accordingly.

-### Tooltips
+### Tool-tips

-hovering the mouse over a class in the schema view will bring up a tooltip with the description fields of the class and all its direct attributes, relationships and methods.
+Hovering the mouse over a class in the schema view will bring up a tool-tip with the description fields of the class and all its direct attributes, relationships and methods.

 ### View files